 Sexual harassment most often occurs in situations where one person abuses the power he or she has over another person, thereby violating the boundaries and trust implicit in that relationship.
 However, harassment can also occur between equals (i.e., student to student).
-Any member of the Thiel community may be a victim of sexual harassment, although historically women are most often victimized.
+Any member of the Thiel community may be a victim of sexual harassment.